NCCCO Crane Operation Certification.

 Fixed Cab vs. Swing Cab Mobile Cranes

-There are four main types of cranes, which are often combined with one another to create a combination of features to meet the needs of crane operators.
+There are four main types of cranes, which are often combined to create a combination of features to meet the needs of crane operators.
 The four crane types include:

 - Hydraulic Boom Crane: Allows the operator to move boom up and down, as well as to extend and retract.